Military family life: The Bailey family’s Army journey

-For Raven Bailey and her family, getting to know people all over the world is a major benefit of military life.
-Photo courtesy: Raven Bailey
+CAMP DARBY, Italy – For Raven Bailey and her family, getting to know people all over the world is a major benefit of military life.

+“I’m hopeful that my kids will be able to learn something new from each place and from meeting people all over the world,” said Raven Bailey, whose husband, Coty, is a noncommissioned officer with the 839th Transportation Battalion.
+“It helps them grow up to be kind humans.”

+The Bailey family’s military journey began at Hunter Army Airfield in Savannah, Georgia.
+Shortly thereafter, Coty Bailey was sent unaccompanied to Korea.
+When he returned, the couple spent a year together in Virginia before his battalion relocated to Joint Base Lewis-McChord in Washington State.

 |Date Taken: